Planting Tips

 Where Not to Plant: Tulips do not grow well in acidic soil, or planted under cedar or pine trees.

-Be cautious not to plant bulbs under eves of homes or protected areas where the ground does not get the natural winter rains.
+Be cautious not to plant bulbs under eaves of homes or protected areas where the ground does not get the natural winter rains.
 Ground surface needs moisture.

 FALL BULB PLANTING TIPS